 Seasoning salt is a combination of; salt, pepper, garlic powder, paprika, onion powder, ground cayenne, and pepper.
 So essentially I can make a similar version just minus the garlic.

-I have really come to love turkey meatballs; they are great for dinner or for appetizer recipes.
+I have really come to love turkey meatballs; they are great for dinner served over pasta or spaghetti squash, or even perfect for appetizer recipes.

 I also stay away from pre-made patties or anything pre-seasoned.

 I find it best with food allergies to control as many ingredients as possible especially if you question what's on the label, which can also be a little healthier too.